 Mr. Wolfgang Schell and Mr. Robert Vièl

-Together with the owners, we ar striving fot MEISER's continuous growth.
+Together with the owners, we are striving for MEISER's Continuous growth.

 You both came to MEISER from other companies.
 What do you think is so special about this company?